jayminwest/TeachNicheOfficial/ai_docs/core/GETTING_STARTED.md

 ## Key Development Standards

-### JavaScript and Code Quality
+### TypeScript and Code Quality
-- Use pure JavaScript for all code (no TypeScript)
+- Use TypeScript for all code
 - Follow strict ESLint configurations
-- Avoid type annotations of any kind
+- Avoid using "any" types
 - Write self-documenting code with minimal comments

 ### Component Development